On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: System model

-It can be found that compared to problem (\ref{Ch1_P1}), there are two fewer constraints in problem (\ref{Ch1_DPC1}).
-Thus, the minimal transmission power of the DPC scheme provides a lower bound of the minimal transmission power of the CoMP-NOMA scheme.
+Compared with problem (\ref{Ch1_P1}), there are two fewer constraints in problem (\ref{Ch1_DPC1}).
+Thus, the minimal transmission power of DPC provides a lower bound of the minimal transmission power of N-NOMA.
 However, due to the high complexity, it is difficult to implement DPC in practical systems.
-Moreover, superposition coding used in CoMP-NOMA is much easier to implement than DPC.
-Thus, an interesting question is that whether CoMP-NOMA can achieve the same minimal transmission power as DPC under some channel conditions.
-The channel makes this true is called quasi-degraded channel of CoMP-NOMA.
+Moreover, superposition coding used in N-NOMA is much easier to implement than DPC.
+Thus, an interesting question is that whether N-NOMA can achieve the same minimal transmission power as DPC under some channel conditions.
+The channel makes this true is called quasi-degraded channel of N-NOMA. \begin{Definition}[Qusai-degraded channel for N-NOMA] Assume the decoding order of N-NOMA is that CoMP user is prior to NOMA user, and the encoding order of DPC is that CoMP user is prior to NOMA user, given the target rates $r_j$ ($j=0,1,2$) and the maximum power of each BS $P_{max}$, the channels $\{\mathbf{h}_{10},\mathbf{h}_{11},\mathbf{h}_{20},\mathbf{h}_{22}\}$ in N-NOMA are quasi-degraded if and only if the minimal transmission powers of N-NOMA and DPC are the same. \end{Definition}

-\subsection{Quasi-degraded channel condition}
+\section{Quasi-degraded channel condition}

-In the following, we would like the derive the expression of the condition that the quasi-degraded channel should meet, which is called quasi-degraded channel condition\cite{chen2016application}.
-To this end, it is necessary to obtain the closed-form optimal solution of problem (\ref{Ch1_DPC1}).
+In the following, we would like the derive the expression for the condition that the quasi-degraded channel should meet, which is called QD condition\cite{chen2016application}.
+To this end, it is necessary to first obtain the closed-form optimal solution of problem (\ref{Ch1_DPC1}).